bakowroc/angular-scrollshow/README.md

 You can apply it by any way you want to (classes / attrs / elements etc) but I recommend using an attr method.

 So first of all you have to add a 'scrollshow' to your element.
-It adds a default options (originally animate-type => slide top and animate-time => 0.3s; you can change it any time, just edit a couple firs lines in source code)
+It adds a default options (originally animate-type ='top' and animate-time ='0.3'; you can change it any time, just edit a couple lines in source code)

+Every animation has smooth opacity change from 0 to 1

 This method gives you an additional options, including different time and type of animation.
 You can also add your css class.
-Just do as written below
+Just do it as written below

- - animate-time="" just type your time in seconds
+ - animate-time="" type your time in seconds
- - animate-type="" use one from lis below
+ - animate-type="" use one from list below

 * ``` top ``` Element slides from below to top
+* ``` bottom ``` Element slides from top to bottom
+* ``` right ``` Element slides form left to right
 * ``` left ``` Element slides from right to left
 * ```class-[your_class] ``` Adding [your_class] as an efect on scroll